 Application Process

-We invite interested researchers who feel their project aligns with our priorities to submit an application to our Research Evaluation Committee (REC).
+We invite interested researchers who believe their project aligns with our priorities to submit an application to our Research Evaluation Committee (REC).
 Erie's REC meets once per month and we charge an application fee of $50 to review proposed research applications.

 We highly encourage researchers to discuss the project and possible collaboration with our Manager of Research and Academic Partnerships prior to submitting an application.
 Preliminary discussions can help to identify if the project would be a good fit for Erie before submitting an application and the $50 fee.
 Email REC@eriefamilyhealth.org to organize a preliminary conversation.